wp-plugins/anybackup/readme.txt

 = Requirements =

-* Supports php 4 and above
+* Supports PHP 4 and above
-* Supported on wordpress 4 and above
+* Supported on Wordpress 4 and above
 * Multisite and BuddyPress support available for premium users(contact us)